 MoveSelf online estate agent enables property vendors to save money by providing their own property photography.
 The photography produced by the property vendor must meet a specific criteria to pass our quality review process.
-This post provides guidance, tips and examples that will contribute to producing photographs of sufficient quality.
+This post provides guidance and examples, with 6 tips for better property photography.

 Please do not misconstrue this post as being a guide to producing professional photography.
 Reading on will not make you become the David Bailey of property photography.
 The intention is to produce a guide which doesn’t require our property vendors to purchase expensive equipment such as camera stands, DSLR cameras and wide angle lenses.
 If you would prefer professional photography it’s much more cost effective for us to provide this service for you.